rebeccabernie/UWP-SleepSoundsApp/README.md

 This is a project for 3rd Year Software Development module Mobile Apps Development 2.
 It is a single page Universal Windows App that provides the user with ambient sounds to help them relax or sleep.
 The user can play one or many sounds at a time, and create playlists.

+The app can be downloaded for free onto any compatible Windows device from the [Microsoft App Store](https://www.microsoft.com/en-ie/store/p/sleep-sounds/9p3grvnp723g)

 ## User Guide